mynl/aggregate/doc/2_user_guides/2_x_cat.rst

     ilw['Price'] = [.47, .38, .33, .275, .175, .13, .1075]; \
     ilw.index.name = 'Trigger'; \
     ilw = ilw.iloc[:, [-1,0,1,2,3]]; \
-    qd(ilw)
+    qd(ilw, float_format=lambda x: f'{x:.4f}')

-Cat pricing is expressed in terms of the implied multiple equals to the premium to EL ratio (the reciprocal of the loss ratio), shown next in the ``Multiple`` columns.
+Cat pricing is often expressed in terms of the implied multiple: the ratio of premium to EL (reciprocal of the loss ratio).

-Cat pricing is usually in the range of 2 to 5 times the standard commercial models' estimates of expected loss.
-The base pricing below falls into this range.
-The climate adjusted pricing falls outside, which is not unexpected, since the pricing is for the coming period and not a future climate-impacted period.
+Cat pricing multiples are usually in the range of 2 to 5 times the standard commercial models' estimates of expected loss.
+The base model pricing multiples, shown below, fall into this range.
+The climate adjusted multiples fall outside, which is not unexpected, since the pricing is for the coming period and not a future climate-impacted period.

 .. ipython:: python
     :okwarning: